W. Ian Lipkin: SARS-CoV-2

 After his trip to China, Lipkin maintained links with Lu Jiahai, his research partner at Sun Yat-sen University in Guangzhou, and Zhong Nanshan, to try to establish the origins of the virus.
 Their efforts, aimed at finding out whether the virus emerged in other parts of China and circulated before it was first discovered in Wuhan in December, include antibody tests of nationwide blood bank samples from pneumonia patients which predate the pandemic, which led to a collaboration with the Chinese Centers for Disease Control and Prevention.
 According to Lipkin, this research began in early February.
 The international research team also began studying blood samples from different wild animals which it deemed potential origins of the virus, in order to understand animal-to-human transmission.

-Lipkin thinks the virus could have originated in the wild animal trade and undergone “repeated jumps” from animal to human in the weeks before the first cases were logged, such a stream of events having recent precedents in the emergence of MERS-CoV, which jumped from dromedary camels to humans in 2012, and SARS-CoV, from civet cats to humans in 2003.
+Lipkin thinks the virus could have originated in the wild animal trade and undergone "repeated jumps" from animal to human in the weeks before the first cases were logged, such a stream of events having recent precedents in the emergence of MERS-CoV, which jumped from dromedary camels to humans in 2012, and SARS-CoV, from civet cats to humans in 2003.

 Lipkin co-authored a paper on "The proximal origin of SARS-CoV-2", which was published in Nature Medicine in March 2020.
-He was subsequently criticized for failing to disclose a potential conflict of interest.
-He had previously served as a partner of EcoHealth Alliance, a group that conducted research into bat coronaviruses at the Wuhan Institute of Virology.

-Views on gain-of-function research

-Gain-of-function (GoF) experiments aim to increase the virulence and/or transmissibility of pathogens, in order to better understand them and inform public health preparedness efforts.
-This includes targeted genetic modification (to create hybrid viruses), the serial passaging of a virus through a host animal (to generate adaptive mutations), and targeted mutagenesis (to introduce mutations).
-Lipkin is a listed “supporter” of GoF advocate group, Scientists for Science, which was co-founded by Columbia colleague Vincent Racaniello.
-The US National Institutes of Health placed a moratorium on GoF research in October 2014, and lifted the moratorium in December 2017, after the implementation of stricter controls.

-Lipkin, while not endorsing every GoF experiment, has said that "[t]here clearly are going to be instances where gain-of-function research is necessary and appropriate."
-In the example of Ebola, which is incapable of airborne transfer, Lipkin believes that "researchers could make a case for the need to determine how the virus could evolve in nature by engineering a more dangerous version in the lab."
-Lipkin believes that there should be guidelines in place to govern GoF experiments.
-Lipkin has called for the World Health Organization to establish strict biocontainment criteria that can be applied globally - including in the developing world - to GoF research.
+The conclusion of the genomic analyses was that COVID-19 was not a case of lab leak or human-made infection.
+In 2023, the paper was alleged by the US Republicans as a coverup based on certain misconducts to eliminate the lab leak theory.
+The paper and the controversy became known as the "Proximal Origin".